-The title pretty much tells you all you need to know – the home of music honours the home of movies with excerpts from film scores and songs performed live.
+The title pretty much tells you all you need to know – the home of music honours the home of movies with excerpts from film scores and songs (all performed live).
 And there’s an award ceremony adds even more glamour to the occasion.

 - Hosted in Vienna’s prestigious Konzerthaus concert hall